ncthbrt/akka-cluster-playground/README.md

 Of note in both `WebService` and `WorkerService` is the use of graceful shutdown, which ensures that a node is gracefully stopped, leading to a more reliable system.

-This project implements some patterns to reduce likelihood of typo which follows in the vein of Petabridge's `ActorMetaData` pattern.
+This project implements some of Petabridge's `ActorMetaData` patterns to reduce the likelihood of typos.
 Refer to `DistributedSingletonActorMetaData`, `DistributedShardedActorMetaData` and `ActorPaths` for more details.